nickheyer/DiscoJack/README.md

 There are a few commands:
 1. "!c! blackjack" summons DiscoJack for a game.
-2. "!c! bj stop" ends DiscoJack's game (if entered during your 'bet' prompt).
-3. "!c! scoreboard" summons a .txt file of all players' current balances.
+2. "!c! scoreboard" summons a .txt file of all players' current balances.
 This includes EVERYONE.
-4. "!c! add user <user>" adds a user to the admin whitelist.
+3. "!c! add user <user>" adds a user to the admin whitelist.
-5. "!c! list users" lists all users in admin whitelist.
+4. "!c! list users" lists all users in admin whitelist.
-6. "!c! set money <fullplayernameand#number>" sets the current balance of the specified player, can only be done by admin on whitelist.
+5. "!c! set money <fullplayernameand#number>" sets the current balance of the specified player, can only be done by admin on whitelist.

 A few caveats: I wrote the functionality for this bot in about 12 hours.
 It's not perfect.
 Multiple simultaneous inputs might cause errors and require that the bot be restarted (just close the .py window and double click discojack.py again).
 Discord's API can also be finicky, sometimes a previous message will be recorded as an input when the following message was the intended input - this is the fault of Discord's API.
 Also, the "Cards" folder (with the card PNG's inside) must be in the same directory as DiscoJack.py.
 Download ZIP (DiscoJack.zip), not DiscoJack.py.